spots333/hypixel-player-tracker/README.md

 - Player cosmetics are only useful to look at if a player has a rank that allows them to nick.
 The only rank that allows that is the MVP++ rank.
 Therefore the bot only outputs a player's Skywars cosmetics if they have that rank.
 - The current stats are always saved to a txt file with their uuid.
 This allows the player tracker to function fine even after it is turned off or restarted.

+## Setup Instructions:
+ - This project uses Java 17
+ - To run it, you can either execute the Main file, or build it as a shadowJar and run it through command line.
+ - For this project to function, you must get a Hypixel API key, from here: (https://developer.hypixel.net/).
+This requires a Hypixel Forums account and a Minecraft account.
+ - For this project to function, you must get a Discord Bot Developer token, from here: (https://discord.com/developers/applications).
+This requires a Discord Account.
+After doing so, you must invite the bot either to an existing Discord Server or a new one, and give it Admin permissions.
+ - For any results, you must be tracking at least one player.
+This can be done through putting their username in the tracked_player.txt file, or however you named it.
+For multiple players, just put every new player username on a new line in that file.